TheNewNormal/coreos-osx/README.md

 Other links
 -----------
-Also you might like my other GUI project for [boot2docker](https://github.com/boot2docker/boot2docker) [boot2docker GUI for OS X](https://github.com/rimusz/boot2docker-gui-osx), as I use both projects depending on the work I need to do.
+Also you might like my other [boot2docker GUI for OS X](https://github.com/rimusz/boot2docker-gui-osx) project for [boot2docker](https://github.com/boot2docker/boot2docker), as I use both projects depending on the work I need to do.